vbcpascal/SICP/README.md

-# SICP
+# SICP-Practice

-codes of SICP and test/homework of the class
+1. exercises of SICP
+2. exercises of Functional Programming of PKU